jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (6) Information given by the chief executive of the Ministry of Justice to MSD may be given by MSD to an employee who is— (a) an MSD employee; and
   (b) authorised by the chief executive to receive it.
+(7) On or after 1 December 2020, no information may be given under this clause except under— (a) an information matching agreement entered into under Part 10 of the Privacy Act 1993 and continued by clause 11 of Schedule 1 of the Privacy Act 2020; or
+  (b) an approved information sharing agreement entered into under subpart 1 of Part 7 of the Privacy Act 2020.

 ### 16 Disclosure for services to young people not in education or training
-(1) MSD may enter into an agreement under Part 9A of the Privacy Act 1993 with the chief executive of the Ministry of Education relating to the sharing, for the purposes of facilitating the provision of services of a kind described in section 365(1)﻿(a), of information about young people who have ceased to be enrolled at 1 or both of the following:
+(1) MSD may enter into an agreement under subpart 1 of Part 7 of the Privacy Act 2020 with the chief executive of the Ministry of Education relating to the sharing, for the purposes of facilitating the provision of services of a kind described in section 365(1)﻿(a), of information about young people who have ceased to be enrolled at 1 or both of the following:
   (a) a registered school (as defined in section 10(1) of the Education and Training Act 2020); or (b) a tertiary education organisation (being an organisation as defined in section 10(1) of that Act).
 (2) While the agreement is in force, the chief executive of the Ministry of Education—